glcln/TIPP2023/README.md

 # TIPP2023 - Study of integrated and transverse momentum differential production rates for particles emitted in high energy collisions at the LHC

-This project proposes to determine integrated production rates for hadron species obtained in proton-proton (pp) and lead-lead (Pb–Pb) collisions at 5.02 TeV per nucleon pair using data collected by the ALICE experiment [1](https://arxiv.org/abs/1910.07678) [2](https://arxiv.org/abs/1910.14419).
+This project proposes to determine integrated production rates for hadron species obtained in proton-proton (pp) and lead-lead (Pb–Pb) collisions at 5.02 TeV per nucleon pair using data collected by the ALICE experiment [[1]](https://arxiv.org/abs/1910.07678) [[2]](https://arxiv.org/abs/1910.14419).

 # Usage

-- **Yield.cpp**: Display the data wanted, compute the different fits associated, the bin integral and the yield extrapolation depending on the scenario set.
+- `Yield.cpp`: Display the data wanted, compute the different fits associated, the bin integral and the yield extrapolation depending on the scenario set.
-- **Contours.cpp**: Compute and display the contour graph of the temperature T in function of the beta mean (transverse speed to c ratio) parameter of the hydrodynamic blastwave model for protons in PbPb collisions for all centralities.
+- `Contours.cpp`: Compute and display the contour graph of the temperature T in function of the beta mean (transverse speed to c ratio) parameter of the hydrodynamic blastwave model for protons in PbPb collisions for all centralities.

-- **Functions.h**: Mathematical expression of the different functions used to fit the data of the project.
+- `Functions.h`: Mathematical expression of the different functions used to fit the data of the project.
-- **ExtractFile.h**: ROOT macro to extract data in different centrality collisions, useful for `Contours.cpp`.
+- `ExtractFile.h`: ROOT macro to extract data in different centrality collisions, useful for `Contours.cpp`.

-- **rootLogonV2.c**: ROOT preconfig file.
+- `rootLogonV2.c`: ROOT preconfig file.
-- **.rootrc**: Where to put the `rootLogonV2.c` path.
+- `.rootrc`: Where to put the `rootLogonV2.c` path.

-- **HEPData-1569102768-v1-root.root**: ROOT tree where to find *protons* [data](https://www.hepdata.net/record/sandbox/1569102768).
+- `HEPData-1569102768-v1-root.root`: ROOT tree where to find *protons* [data](https://www.hepdata.net/record/sandbox/1569102768).
-- **HEPData-ins1762368-v1-root.root**: ROOT tree where to find *phi* [data](https://www.hepdata.net/record/ins1762368).
+- `HEPData-ins1762368-v1-root.root`: ROOT tree where to find *phi* [data](https://www.hepdata.net/record/ins1762368).

-- **/ResultExamples**: Examples of few graph computed thanks to these programs.
+- `/ResultExamples`: Examples of few graph computed thanks to these programs.